decker-edu/decker/test/decks/quiz-deck.md

 # Free Text 2 - Plain

 Type the answer and push Enter to correct the question.
-Use the backspace or delete key to clear the question.
-Click the solution button to show the possible solutions.
-Click the Reset button to hide the solutions.

 ## {.qft .plain}